 3: Coat & Fog Internal Engine Parts

-The reason you want to fog the jet ski engine is so you cover internal metal components to prevent rusting during periods of inactivity.
+The reason you want to fog the engine is so you coat internal metal components to prevent rusting during periods of inactivity.

-To fog a engine requires you to remove all spark plugs and spray fogging oil into each cylinder for about 3 seconds.
+To fog an engine requires you to remove all spark plugs and spray fogging oil into each cylinder for about 3 seconds.
+The video below does a great job of showing this.

-At the start of the season, it’s advisable to replace all your jet ski’s spark plugs because of the effect of the fogging oil.
+At the start of the season, it’s advisable to replace all your PWC’s spark plugs because of the effect of the fogging oil.

 The reality is that PWC batteries go flat during winter storage, so it’s best we remove them and keep them in a dry and above freezing place when you winterize.

 Ideally, connect your battery to a smart charger that manages charging automatically.
-Alternatively, you can charge the watercraft every other month.
+Alternatively, you can charge the PWC every other month.

 Will your battery be dead if it doesn’t get charged over winter?
 Maybe.
-The biggest complaint at the start of the seasons I get from people is that their Sea-Doo won’t start, and it’s because of the battery.
-Sea-Doo batteries are small and don’t get used enough, leading to them die.
-A battery charger proves effective in maintaining battery freshness throughout the winter season.
-The way I do is that I use a solar charger as I keep my Sea-Doo outside and get 5 years out of my batteries.
+The biggest complaint at the start of the seasons I get from people is that their PWC won’t start, and it’s because of the battery.
+PWC batteries are small and don’t get used enough, leading to them dying.
+A battery charger proves effective in maintaining battery life throughout the winter season.
+What I do is use a solar charger as I keep my Sea-Doo outside and get 5 years out of my batteries.

-The solar charger doesn’t need direct sunlight and will keep jet ski batteries active and happy!
-It’s so stupid easy and effective that I don’t know why the manufacturers don’t just give them to people, or build them into the covers?
+The solar charger doesn’t need direct sunlight and will keep PWC batteries active and happy!
+It’s so stupid easy and effective that I don’t know why the manufacturers don’t just have the solar panels already on the covers?

 5: Spray WD40 specialist Silicone Lubricant